 MONDAY THE 1st DAY OF MAY, 2023 AT 7:30 P.M.
-Special Town Meeting at 7:00pm Annual Town Meeting at 7:30pm

 Pursuant to the Americans with Disabilities Act, the Town will make every effort to assure that Town Meeting is accessible to individuals with disabilities.
-Should any assistance be desired in this regard, please contact the Hanover Select Board's Office at (781) 826-5000 ext.
+Should any assistance be desired in this regard, please contact the Hanover Select Board's Office at 781-826-5000 ext.
 1084.